DanielYankiver/ruby-project-alt-guidelines/flair.md

     - checkout page
     - try animated instead of still  -->

-7. hide password entry with *****

-8. Add checkout to main menu
-    - with conditional of if nothing is in the cart we let them know

-9. Refactor methods
+7. Refactor methods
     - make our program clean and DRY
+    - write a method that makes welcome sleep and acii

-10. Write a READ.ME
+8. Write a READ.ME